Statement of Inclusivity

 In the Field

 We also recognize that fieldwork, particularly remote fieldwork, can be a situation in which racial and gender based harassment, and other forms of discrimination can and do occur.
 We are committed to providing a safe and welcoming venue for members of our research teams, as well as providing protocols for addressing issues that arise when in the field.
 Anyone witnessing discrimination, sexual harassment, or sexual violence must either immediately step in to assist or seek the aid of others who can respond immediately.
-In addition, the entire field team must be aware of, and respond to, potentially more subtle scenarios involving, for example, the asymmetrical power relationship between faculty and students, the dynamic between western researchers and local researchers, and among people of different ethnic and cultural backgrounds, or microaggressions.
+In addition, the entire field team must be aware of, and respond to, potentially more subtle scenarios involving, for example, the asymmetrical power relationship between faculty and students, the dynamic between western researchers and local researchers, and among people of different ethnic and cultural backgrounds.
 The goal of everyone should be to ensure a safe and productive working environment for all participants.
 The PI of the lab is committed to recognizing and addressing issues of this nature, and encourages all members of the field team to bring to the PI’s attention instances of unacceptable behavior.
 Project Field Equity provides relevant guidelines for maintaining a safe and inclusive environment in the field, at conferences, and in other situations away from the university.